 Wind River Dubois Wyoming Fishing Guides Info:

 DFA guides utilize both public and private access on the Wind River to avoid other anglers.
 This helps provide a wilderness-like fishing experience.
-Our guides provide the best fly fishing experience on both the freestone & tailwater sections of the Wind River.
+Our guides provide the best fly fishing experience on both the freestone & tailwater sections of the Wind River due to our many years and generations (literally) fishing in the Wind River Basin.

 Wind River in Dubois, Wyoming (freestone): Offering wade fishing, raft fishing, and stillwater fishing (lakes) by boat.
-Without question, our guide service offers the most options when it comes to fishing locations and access in Dubois.
-Children/Family fishing adventures are perfect for many of these waters.
+Without question, our guide service offers the most options when it comes to fishing pristine mountain locations and access in Dubois.
+Children/Family fishing adventures are perfect for many of these waters, and are great for the beginning angler or a seasoned pro looking for an adventure.
 Dunoir Fishing Adventures’ owner and family have owned and operated the Ram’s Horn Guest Ranch for over 70 years with four generations of local fishing experience to offer.
-We are under hire by Absaroka Outfitters allowing us to access all waters on the Shoshone National Forest near Dubois.
+Operating under Shoshone National Forest Special-Use Permits for the Wind River District.

 Wind River below Boysen Dam (tailwater): One of three permitted guide services, Dunoir Fishing Adventures guides in Boysen State Park at the head of Wind River Canyon.
 This is a great location for trophy-sized trout and scenic views.
 The Wind River becomes the Bighorn River at Wedding of the Waters located near Thermopolis, Wyoming.
-Dunoir Fishing Adventures owns 100 acres located on the Bighorn River with private boat access & new facilities coming soon.
+Dunoir Fishing Adventures owns 100 acres located on the Bighorn River, and has been guiding this area for ten years.

 These trips will not be forgotten due to the history, geology, and of course the wonderful fishing.
 Expect to catch: Yellowstone Cutthroat Trout, Brown Trout, Rainbow Trout, Brook Trout & Mountain Whitefish.